 You can also further filter your searches by any of the monitors you’ve set up, so you can see only those accounts actively talking about the things that play to your audience.
 Even if you haven’t previously set it up, you can do it on the fly and results will start showing up in seconds.

-I can kind of understand why Avigdor didn’t spend as much time showing off this feature of Klear as he did with the search function, influencer profiles, and campaign management.
 The platform’s bread and butter is its analytics—with an insane amount of influencer profiles indexed, and the billions of data points associated with all them, brands are able to find the most relevant content creators with ideal audiences.
 They’re able to understand them to the point they can craft campaigns that will deliberately push all the right buttons to inspire and engagements and conversions.
 The monitors play directly into all this, though, giving brands the kind of contextual data they need to accomplish these goals.

 They also can play a pretty huge part in discovery, since they allow you to find relevant results without spending time having to filter results again and again.
 This becomes especially important when you notice that Klear doesn’t offer too many ways to filter results—but don’t read that as offering too few options for filtering.
 Having seen discovery tools that offer you more than 30, 40, or even 50 ways to refine your searches, I can say that Klear will show you as good or better results with only 12.
 Filter by social channel, audience size, skills (chosen from the 60,000 categories the AI has organised them into), mentioned monitors, location, influencer gender, audience gender, and audience age are the big ones to note.
 Normally, we’d insist on the ability to filter by audience interests, as well, but with Klear’s initial setup (as mentioned above) the psychographic makeup of the audience is already taken into account by default.
 This is great for brands, who won’t have to constantly enter the same search criteria everytime they want to find someone new.